alex/line-counter/README.md

 High performance implementation of a subset of `wc -l`.
 Counts the number of `\n` that appear in a file... and nothing more.

-Seems to be roughly 2x faster than `wc -l` on a 4.2GB CSV with 28 million lines.
+Seems to be nearly 3x faster than `wc -l` on a 4.2GB CSV with 28 million lines.

 Usage: